 A fiery, passionate performer who leaves everything on the stage, Drew Alexander Forde gives his all to audiences.
 Hailing from The Juilliard School, Drew regularly performs throughout the United States.
 Described by NPR as “outgoing, nerdy, and unabashedly enthusiastic about classical music,” Drew connects with audiences in a way that leaves them wanting more.

-Although Drew has finally begun a career as a soloist with a Spivey Hall debut coming this November, he is also an accomplished Chamber Musician.
+Drew has performed soloist around the world and is also an accomplished Chamber Musician.
 Having studied under Lawrence Dutton of the Emerson String Quartet, Drew has performed with some of the industry’s leading performers including Nadja Salerno-Sonnenberg, the St. Lawrence String Quartet, Robert McDuffie, and Amy Schwartz-Moretti to name a few.
 Drew has even begun to delve into other genres as well.
-He has collaborated with the eccentric rapper Mac Miller alongside Ariana Grande, Cee Lo, and Kendrick Lamar on the album The Divine Feminine.
-Additionally, Forde is credited for performing the viola on the upcoming release of Final Fantasy XII remake.
+He has collaborated with the eccentric rapper Mac Miller alongside Ariana Grande, Anderson .Paak, Cee Lo, and Kendrick Lamar on the album The Divine Feminine.
+Additionally, Forde is credited for performing the viola on the remastered soundtrack for Final Fantasy XII.

-Having been featured on the official music blog of Instagram, the 2017 July Edition of Strings Magazine, and Juilliard’s very own “Day in the Life of a Musician” video campaign, Drew shows no signs of slowing down.
-He is now focusing on writing his debut EP and creating more content to inspire young musicians to follow their dreams.
+Having been featured on the official music blog of Instagram, multiple editions of Strings Magazine, and Juilliard’s very own “Day in the Life of a Musician” video campaign, Drew shows no signs of slowing down.
+He is now focusing on beginning his career as a rap artist.
+His debut single, "Duality," exhibits a unique fusion of classical music and rap, something the music industry has yet to see.
+Drew will continue to create more content to inspire young musicians to follow their dreams.